-This section describes the options that are unique to this procedure.
-These are located on the panels associated with the Data and Iterations/Zeroes tabs.
-To find out more about using the other tabs such as Axes/Legend/Grid, Plot Text, or Template, go to the Procedure Window chapter.
+This section describes the options that are specific to this procedure.
+These are located on the Data and Iterations/Zeroes tabs.
+For more information about the options of other tabs, go to the Procedure Window chapter.

 The Data tab contains the parameters associated with this test such as the proportions, sample sizes, alpha, and power.
 This chapter covers three procedures, each of which has different options.
 This section documents options that are common to all three procedures.
 Later, unique options for each procedure will be documented.